polytimiD/Questionnaire-DietarySuppl/README.md

 - Implementation language: Python.
 - Libraries used: pandas, matplotlib, seaborn.
 - Dataset: 2-dimensional matrix of 25 questions, answered by 482 participants.
-Checkbox question options are separated by commas.
+Checkbox question options are separated by comma.

 - Type of data imput -
 The questionnaire includes closed-ended questions of the following types: dichotomous, multiple-choice and checkbox.